NunoAnFranca/MEIC-SGI/tp1/README.md

 ### Table, Plate, Cake and Candles

 The table was created as requested, while the cake has created with 3 different cylinders, allowing for the multi level feel of the brown/strawberry flavours.
-The cake also has an iteration of candles, where every candle as a pointlight in the middle in order to resemble a flame.
+The cake also has an iteration of candles, where every candle has a pointlight in the middle in order to resemble a flame.

 |![image3](images/image3.png)                |
 |:------------------------------------------:|